 - Efficiency: Cloud, in terms of both productivity and speed, is unmatched by physical servers.
 Unlike the latter where you have to think about hardware setup, software loading and IT management chores, in the cloud, you can effortlessly deploy services on demand without any need for prior provisioning so you can focus on your business goals.

-- Performance: Data centres are equipped with the latest and greatest hardware and software with reduced latencies and greater economies of scale to provide cloud users with the best and most secure IT platforms.
+- Performance: Data centres are equipped with the latest and greatest hardware and software with reduced latencies and more significant economies of scale to provide cloud users with the best and most secure IT platforms.

 Thus accessibility, affordability and above all efficiency, the key aspects of cloud computing which make it suitable for you, as well as everyone else’s needs.